How to Write a Romance Novel: A Step-by-Step Guide for Aspiring Authors

 While these elements are all necessary to ensure your novel falls squarely into the romance genre, you aren’t required to employ them in the same way every time.
 Evaluate what each element affects the reader’s experience, and challenge yourself to provide that experience in a new way.

-The table below explores this idea across each element, and adds a question to ask yourself as a writer.
+Consider how each core element is working within your story.
 Your answer can be as simple or as deep as your story requires, but it’s important to know what you want to say so that your voice can shine through the formula.

 Once you are confident in your ideas for each element as it relates to your story, pass over them again to check for cohesiveness.
-If you find that your approach to one element is particularly clunky, try starting with that element and building your ideas out from there!
-The more cohesion you can create, the more you will start to see the themes of your novel bear out and the story will flow more easily when writing your romance.
+If you find that your approach to one element is particularly clunky, try starting with that element and building your ideas out from there.
+The more cohesion you can create, the more you will start to see the themes of your novel bear out and the story will flow more easily.

 How to Structure a Romance Novel